flooose/lunaryorn.github.io/_posts/2014-07-02-autoloads-in-emacs-lisp.md

 autoload 3rd party libraries.
 In the old days before package.el, this was very common.

 Note the emphasis on *evaluation*.
-No autoloads are established by merely writing this expression somewhere.
+No autoloads are added by merely writing this expression somewhere.
 Emacs must evaluate it, which essentially means that Emacs loads a file which contains this expression.

 Now obviously it doesn't make any sense to put autoloads into the very same file that also contains the definition of the autoloaded function.
 Emacs would load